gregory-james-smith/reflections/_posts/2025-05-07-react-starter-kit.md

 There may sometimes be a need to use CSS, in these cases use CSS modules which work with Vite out-of-the-box.

-rem

-Most UI component libraries are bloated.
+Most UI component libraries are bloated and invasive.
-You can use **shadcn**
+You can use **shadcn** to quickly create your own components.

-* Importing SVGs etc.
-Use SVGs, not fonts... -- icons

-Import Inter font...
-Noto -- No TOFU

----
+The fonts **Inter** and **Noto** are recommended.
+They can be installed with the `@fontsource` packages.
+Self hosting this way prevents late loading of the fonts on the page.

+Use SVG for icons.